 Choose a highlighted grid cell (whether it’s a convenient location or an area of personal interest);

 If you do not observe any species, that data is valuable too!
-Please reach out and let us know what you did (or did not) see.
+Note your outing in the sign up form to help us better understand site conditions and to let us know what you did (or did not) see!

 Visit survey areas throughout the field season at your convenience.
 You can stick to the same grid cell or explore areas across the map.